IUSCA/bioloop/docs/dataset_duplication.md

 For each duplicate dataset registered by the system, an action item is created in the Postgres table `dataset_action_item`, and a notification is persisted to the `notification` table.

-Each action item is linked to multiple `dataset_ingestion_check` records, and each `dataset_ingestion_check` record represents the results of comparing a duplicate dataset with the original dataset based on a specific criteria.
+Each action item is linked to multiple `dataset_duplication_analysis_check` records, and each `dataset_duplication_analysis_check` record represents the results of comparing a duplicate dataset with the original dataset based on a specific criteria.

 A dataset is compared with another based on 3 criteria:
 1. There are no files in either dataset that have the same name and path as a file in the other dataset, but a different MD5 checksum.